 Here we detail the computation of the log-likelihood contribution $\ell_{w}\left(\Theta\right)$ for the spatio-temporal nearest-neighbour Gaussian process (NNGP), in particular the "spatial" level of the hierarchy.
 We note that there are modelling choices that could have been made differently from the ones we have implemented and describe below.
 We made our choices based on a combination of model simplicity, computational efficiency, and personal preference.
-The original paper introducing the NNGP in a sptial context is \citet{Datta2016::nearestNeighbourGP}, and to learn more about the broader class of probabilistic graphical models we suggest \citet{Koller2009::ProbabilisticGraphicalModels}.
+The original paper introducing the NNGP in a spatial context is \citet{Datta2016::nearestNeighbourGP}, and to learn more about the broader class of probabilistic graphical models we suggest \citet{Koller2009::ProbabilisticGraphicalModels}.

-For those who are unfamiliar a Gaussian process is a (possibly infinite) collection of random variables, where any finite subset of that collection had a multivariate normal distribution.
-In the spatial context, a Gaussian process is specified completely be a mean function and a covariance function.
+A Gaussian process is a (possibly infinite) collection of random variables, where any finite subset of that collection has a multivariate normal distribution.
+In the spatial context, a Gaussian process is specified completely by a mean function and a covariance function.
 Throughout this section we speak of the locations and the random effects at those locations interchangeably.
 For inference we look at the joint distribution of the observed locations and any additional locations we want to include.

 We start by defining the nearest neighbour Gaussian process in the purely spatial case.
-Evaluating the joint density for even a moderately sized number of locations is computationally challenging because it requires computing the inverse of the covariance matrix.
+Evaluating the joint density of a regular Gaussian process for even a moderately sized number of locations is computationally challenging because it requires computing the inverse of the covariance matrix.
 Using basic rules of conditional probabilities, we can factor the joint density as a product of (univariate) conditional densities:

 where we write $\mathbf{W}\left(\mathbf{s}_{1:i}\right)$ to mean random variables at the first $i$ location of the multivariate normal variable.
 This isn't immediately useful, as the term $f_{N}\left(W\left(\mathbf{s}_{N}\right)~\vert~\mathbf{W}\left(\mathbf{s}_{1:(N-1)}\right)\right)$ is almost as computationally expensive to compute as the full joint density.